 The Scholarly Commons has two workstations and a small room set up to conduct usability studies.
-Using either the Morae (PC) or Silverback (Mac) software package, you could have a test subject perform a series of tasks while the software records what happens on the screen as well as audio and video of the user.
+Using either the Morae (PC) or Silverback (Mac) software package, you could have a test subject perform a series of tasks while the software records what happens on the screen as well as the audio and video of the user.

 The PC and the Mac in the Usability Lab have identical software installations to the machines in the Scholarly Commons.
 The Usability Lab can also be used to complete small individual projects that require sound, such as creating a movie of a screen capture.